PointPerfect MQTT Localized Distribution

 Tiles

-Each region where Localized corrections are offered is dissected into Tiles using a layout based on a pre-defined algorithm similar to a "GeoHash".
-The coverage area of the Tile depends on the tile level used, and the selected tile topic is based on the location of your device and tile level applied.
+Each region where localized corrections are offered is divided into Tiles using a predefined algorithm similar to a "GeoHash."
+Lower-numbered tiles cover larger areas, and the selected tile is based on device location and tile level.

-The table below shows the average coverage area size and maximum number of nodes within each Tile.
-The number of nodes available greatly improves the accuracy of our corrections.
+The table below shows the approximate coverage area size and maximum number of nodes within each Tile Level.

 Nodes